-Getting emergency care if it wasn't a medical emergency after all
+Getting emergency care if it wasn't an emergency

 Sometimes it can be hard to know if you have a medical or behavioral health emergency.
-You may go in for emergency care and the doctor says it wasn't really a medical emergency.
+You may go in for emergency care and the doctor says it wasn't really an emergency.
 As long as you reasonably thought your health was in serious danger, we cover your care.